 The harassing company pays our fees.

-According to the Better Business Bureau (BBB), HCI Healthcare Collections, LLC was founded and incorporated in 2003; however, the BBB indicates HCI’s profile page was established in 1995.
+According to the Better Business Bureau (BBB), HCI Healthcare Collections, LLC was is a legitimate collection agency incorporated in 2003; however, the BBB indicates HCI’s profile page was established in 1995.
 HCI is listed as a collection agency that uses the alternate business names, Healthcare Collections-I, LLC and Healthcare Receivables Management.

 According to its website, HCI Healthcare Collections “is one of the largest healthcare recovery agencies in the Southwest and is poised to become one of the largest in the country.”
 HCI utilizes “an extensive employee training program, strategic planning, client consultation, goal setting, analysis, implementation, and problem solving” in an effort to maintain patient relationships and achieve better recovery results.